OneCrazyCoder/MMOGamepadOverlay/README.md

 ### Layer Hotspots= property

-Very similar to the HUD= property, each layer can enable or disable **Hotspot Sets** that can be used via the ``=Select Hotspot <direction>`` or ``Select Hotspot or MouseWheel`` command (the latter of which scrolls the mouse wheel up and down if there are no hotspots available in that direction - handy for scrolling through a tall loot window!).
-Just like ``HUD=``, each layer can disable Hotspot Sets enabled in the layers below it, though layers above can override that yet again.
+Very similar to the HUD= property, each layer can enable or disable **Hotspot Arrays** that can be used via the ``=Select Hotspot <direction>`` or ``Select Hotspot or MouseWheel`` command (the latter of which scrolls the mouse wheel up and down if there are no hotspots available in that direction - handy for scrolling through a tall loot window!).
+Just like ``HUD=``, each layer can disable Hotspot Arrays enabled in the layers below it, though layers above can override that yet again.

-Each Hotspot Set is defined by a [Hotspots.HotspotSetName] section followed by properties with lists of hotspots.
-The property names don't actually matter in this case, as long as they are each unique, and each property can list several hotspots.
-For example:
+Hotspot Arrays are defined much like Key Bind Arrays - a list of Hotspots with the same name but just different number on the end, starting with 1, like so:

     [Layer.LootMode]
     Hotspots = LootWindow, Disable Standard

-    [Hotspots.LootWindow]
-    1=32x240, 32x281, 32x322, 32x363, 32x404, 32x445, 32x486, 32x527
-    B=74x240, 74x281, 74x322, 74x363, 74x404, 74x445, 74x486, 74x527
+    [Hotspots]
+    LootWindow1=32x240
+    LootWindow2=32x281
+    LootWindow3=32x322
+    ...
+*Multiple elements of a Hotspot Array can be defined at once to make it easier to add or adjust a whole array quickly.
+More on this in the later section "Hotspot Array and Copy Icon ranges".*

 ### Layer Parent= property